k8ssandra/k8ssandra-operator/docs/injecting-containers-volumes/README.md

 ```

 In the above example, the `init-busybox` container will be injected right after the `server-config-init` init-container.
 The order of the main containers doesn't have any impact as they all start concurrently.

-**Note:** The `server-config-init` init-container resource requests and limits defaults cannot be overridden by setting them in the `initContainers` field.
-If you need to override them, you can do so by setting the `.spec.cassandra.configBuilderResources` field.

 K8ssandra-operator is likely to generate the following init-containers in this order: